andyshinn/elliptic-expo/README.md

 [![Saucelabs Test Status](https://saucelabs.com/browser-matrix/gh-indutny-elliptic.svg)](https://saucelabs.com/u/gh-indutny-elliptic)

 Fast elliptic-curve cryptography in a plain javascript implementation.
+This is a fork of Fedor Indutny's `elliptic` package, with several minor changes to make it compatible with Expo (Expo.io).
+Primarily, random number functions from `brorand` are replaced with `forge.random.getBytesSync` from `node-forge` and we also use the npm `buffer` module.
+Alternatively, we could use `expo-random` for random bytes (we are considering this).

 NOTE: Please take a look at http://safecurves.cr.yp.to/ before choosing a curve for your cryptography operations.